 - Facial recognition – has great potential and is being used more widely in surveillance as its accuracy and sophistication increases.

 - Predictive policing – is a fundamental shift in how police operate, moving from reactive policing to proactive policing.

-- GPS applications – are being used by law enforcement to track and locate suspects and parolees faster.
+- GPS applications – being used to track and locate suspects and parolees faster.

 As baby boomers retire, many leadership positions are opening up.
 Yet, there is no one to fill these leadership positions, either because the current force does not have the skills or training necessary or because the positions are unwanted by millennials who would prefer to avoid the responsibility captains and higher ups have.

 Furthermore, many departments today are functioning in antiquated organizational structures with layers upon layers of management.
 The next generation of officers is turned off by this bureaucratic structure believing that it stifles innovation and growth.
 In response, departments are beginning to re-examine the way they are structured.
 In the coming years, substantial policy and structure change is expected within the law enforcement community.